How to Disable or Enable Repeat Keys in Ubuntu

 Ubuntu Linux repeat keys button in settings

-Alternatively, adjust the Delay slider to control how long you have to hold a key down to begin repeating it and adjust the Speed slider to control how quickly key presses repeat.
+Alternatively, you can adjust the Delay slider to control how long you have to hold a key down before it starts repeating.
+You can also adjust the Speed slider to control how quickly key presses repeat.

 Ubuntu Linux repeat keys options and sliders